IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Happiness is the absence of the striving for happiness."
+> "Confidence is consistency of thinking about what is possible and how to make it possible."
 >
-> — Zhuangzi
+> — John Eliot

 ---

-Updated: 2025-12-04 | Total quotes collected: 2
+Updated: 2025-12-05 | Total quotes collected: 3